Instructional Leadership and Professional Development (ILPD)

-Survey of organizational theory and management skills for nonprofit Jewish institutions Course focuses on financial management, policy formation, strategic planning, marketing and fundraising, critical issues in philanthropy.
-Prerequisites: None.
+Survey of organizational theory and management skills for nonprofit Jewish institutions.
+Course focuses on financial management, policy formation, strategic planning, marketing and fundraising, and critical issues in philanthropy.

 ILPD 614 CLASSROOM ASSESSMENT FOR INSTRUCTIONAL LEADERS (3)

-Focuses on understanding and applying current research based principles of assessment design, and strategically using formative and summative assessment results to support student and teacher growth.
-Approach models best practices in professional learning community development.
-Prerequisites: None.
+Focuses on understanding and applying current research-based principles of assessment design, and strategically using formative and summative assessment results to support student and teacher growth.
+The instructional approach that is used models best practices in professional learning community development.

 ILPD 650 EXPLORATION OF HOLOCAUST EDUCATION (3)

 Critical exploration of various topics of the Holocaust through art, literature, life stories, and film.
 Core information about the history of the Holocaust and the context and implications of that history.
-Examine effective teaching methodologies and challenge each student to prepare and present curricular units utilizing different teaching models.
+Examines effective teaching methodologies and challenges each student to prepare and present curricular units utilizing different teaching models.

 ILPD 667 CURRICULUM & ASSESSMENT FOR INSTRUCTIONAL DEVELOPMENT (3)

-Curriculum & Assessment examines the historical, philosophical, and psychological foundations of the school currriculum from an administrative/supervisory perspective.
+Curriculum & Assessment examines the historical, philosophical, and psychological foundations of the school curriculum from an administrative/supervisory perspective.
 Students will determine some of the basic forces affecting curriculum development, examine its patterns of organization, and identify school practices in curricular development and assessment.
 Students will formulate and articulate their own curricular theories (orientations) and views related to current trends.
 The course addresses several sets of state and national standards.
-Prerequisites: Graduate Standing.
+Prerequisites: graduate standing.

 ILPD 668 LEADERSHIP & GROUP DYNAMICS (3)

-Leadership practices governing organizational behaviors in schools and other professional settings, emphasizing adult development and professional growth, group participation, effective communication, etc. Prerequisites: Graduate Standing.
+Leadership practices governing organizational behaviors in schools and other professional settings, emphasizing adult development and professional growth, group participation, effective communication, etc. Prerequisite: graduate standing.

 ILPD 670 SPECIAL TOPICS IN INSTRUCTIONAL LEADERSHIP (3)

-In depth study of a selected topic in Instructional Leadership.
+In-depth study of a selected topic in Instructional Leadership.
 The specific requirements and prerequisites will vary with each topic and will be designated by the department each time a topic is scheduled.
 Approval by the program director is required.
 Each topic may be taken as a separate course.
-May be repeated up to 9 units provided a different topic is covered.
-Prerequisites: Graduate Standing.
+May be repeated for up to 9 units provided a different topic is covered.
+Prerequisites: graduate standing.

 ILPD 675 LEADERSHIP AND ACTION RESEARCH (3)

 Applications of principles and processes for identifying a school issue and determining an appropriate solution to the problem at the school level.
-Field-testing of proposed solution and examination of effectiveness of chosen strategies through data analysis.
-Prerequisite: Graduate standing.
+Field-testing of proposed solutions and examination of effectiveness of chosen strategies through data analysis.
+Prerequisite: graduate standing.

 ILPD 716 LEADERSHIP OF THE SCHOOLS (3)

 Principles of school leadership, roles and responsibilities, change management, curriculum improvement, and organization of the school unit.
 Aligned with approved state and national leadership standards.
 Students who have taken ELED 716 or SCED 643 are not eligible to take this course.
-Prerequisite: Three years of teaching experience, teacher certification and 9 graduate units.
+Prerequisites: three years of teaching experience and teacher certification.

 ILPD 739 LEADERSHIP THEORY & PRACTICE FOR EDUCATIONAL LEADERS (3)

-Focus on the theoretical and applied foundations of leadership concepts, principles, practices, and competencies; integration of theory and practice to apply these conceptual models of leadership in the education context; and the concept of the school as a learning organizational and its implications for the practice of educational leadership.
-This course is aligned with the standards established by the: Educational Leadership Council Consortium (ELCC), Interstate School Leaders Licensure Consortium (ISLLC), Maryland Instructional Leadership Framework (MILF), Technology Standards for School Administrators (TSSA).
+Focus on the theoretical and applied foundations of leadership concepts, principles, practices, and competencies; integration of theory and practice to apply these conceptual models of leadership in the education context; and the concept of the school as a learning organization and its implications for the practice of educational leadership.
+This course is aligned with approved state and national leadership and technology standards.

-ILPD 740 DATA-BASED DECISION MAKING FOR CURRICULUM AND INSTRUCTION (3)
+ILPD 740 EVIDENCE-BASED DECISION MAKING FOR CURRICULUM AND INSTRUCTION (3)

 ILPD 742 TRANSFORMATIONAL LEADERSHIP AND PROFESSIONAL DEVELOPMENT (3)

-Addresses the basic considerations affecting professional development at the school and district level, examines patterns of organization and identifies successful school practices.
-Students formulate and articulate their own beliefs in relation to current trends and make correlations to standards addressed through the Educational Leadership Constituent Council (ELCC) and the National Staff Development Council (NSDC).
-Student who have taken EDUC 742 are not eligible to take this course.
-Prerequisites: 27 graduate credits and advanced standing in graduate program; courses in administration and supervision.
+Addresses the basic considerations affecting professional development at the school and district level, examines patterns of organization, and identifies successful school practices.
+Students formulate and articulate their own beliefs in relation to current trends and make correlations to approved state and national leadership and professional development standards.
+Students who have taken EDUC 742 are not eligible to take this course.
+Prerequisites: one or more courses in educational leadership.